-- Academic support by working in coordination with the Office of Academic Services for Student-Athletes. - Athletic success support with discussion topics on performance enhancement, leadership, nutrition, agents and amateurism, and sports conduct. - · Preparing for postgraduate life by offering monthly career development workshops that educate student-athletes on resume composition, interviewing, business etiquette, and networking.
-Student Welfare and Development also works closely with the Notre Dame Career Center to ensure that student-athletes are prepared for life after college. - · Bringing Notre Dame and the community together through specific relationships with local area hospitals, community centers and outreach agencies to provide ongoing and reliable volunteer opportunities. - · An orientation program for freshman studentathletes to familiarize and identify the challenges and opportunities that are unique to them as both students and athletes.
-These seminars also educate student-athletes on contemporary issues affecting college students.
+- Academic support by working in coordination with the Office of Academic Services for Student-Athletes. - Athletic success support with discussion topics on performance enhancement, leadership, nutrition, agents and amateurism, and sports conduct. - Preparing for post-graduate life by working closely with the Notre Dame Career Center. - Bringing Notre Dame and the community together through specific relationships with local area hospitals, community centers and outreach agencies to provide ongoing and reliable volunteer opportunities.

+• An orientation program for freshman studentathletes to familiarize and identify the challenges and opportunities that are unique to them as both students and athletes.

-For the second straight year, 92 percent of Notre Dame's student-athletes (from all 26 varsity teams) participated in community service activities during the 2006-07 academic year, with the student-athletes completing more than 4,000 hours of community service (nearly doubling the hours from 2005-06) while assisting more than 50 non-profit organizations and schools.
+Nearly every Notre Dame varsity sports team (24 of 26) participated in community service activities during the 2005-06 academic year, with the student-athletes completing more than 2,300 hours of community service (an increase of approximately 340 hours from the previous year) while reaching over 3,000 people in the community and assisting 40 some organizations and schools.

-textbook process; designing and producing the annual Student-Athlete Handbook/

-Planner; facilitating "An Evening at Shamrock Hills" team dinners; serving as the primary advisors to the Student Athlete Advisory Council (SAAC); coordinating the Student-Athlete Leadership Institute; and facilitating the athletic department's annual year-end celebration, the O.S.C.A.R.S. -Outstanding Students Celebrating Achievements & Recognition Showcase.
+Student Development also is responsible for: managing the scholarship textbook process: designing and producing the annual Student-Athlete Handbook/Planner; facilitating "An Evening at Shamrock Hills" team dinners; serving as the primary advisors to the Student Athlete Advisory Council (SAAC); coordinating the Student-Athlete Leadership Institute; and facilitating the athletic department's annual year-end celebration, the O.S.C.A.R.S.
+Outstanding Students Celebrating Achievements & Recognition Showcase.

-The Positive Transition Seminar (PTS) remains the cornerstone of the Student Welfare and Development Personal Development component.
-Issues that headline the annual half-day symposium include dining etiquette, public speaking/media relations, healthy nutrition, financial and career planning, life after sports, as well as a panel discussion on transition and leadership, led by Notre Dame faculty, staff and administrators.
+The Positive Transition Seminar (PTS) remains the cornerstone of the component.
+Issues that headline the annual half-day symposium include body image and healthy eating, business and dining etiquette, media relations, career and financial planning, and life after college.
 In addition to attending the PTS, all juniors were required to meet with a career counselor to learn how to access career planning resources, schedule interviews, update resumes, and apply for internships and jobs.

-All told, Student Welfare and Development provided student-athletes with more than 50 educational seminars and programs throughout the 2006-07 academic vear.
+Student Welfare and Development Personal